-This former internationally-renowned Christian singer came out and dropped a rap video - about math
+This Former Christian Singer Came Out And Dropped A Rap Video...
+About Math

 By making a math rap video.

-In typical do-gooder fashion, Leaverton lured corporate sponsors and well-known hip-hop artists G. Galindo and SaulPaul; and – this is the best part – Steve Adler, the Mayor of Houston.
-Lindsey Leaverton got the Mayor of Houston to appear in a rap video about math.
+In typical do-gooder fashion, Leaverton lured corporate sponsors and well-known hip-hop artists G. Galindo and SaulPaul; and – this is the best part – Steve Adler, the Mayor of Austin.
+Lindsey Leaverton got the Mayor of Austin to appear in a rap video about math.
 Yeah, it’s all kind of a big deal.

 The video, Mo’ Math, Mo’ Money, is being officially released today.
 And, Elle G. says, they have a lot of fun things coming up connected to the video, including a competition.
 “Think ‘ice bucket challenge’ or ‘mannequin challenge.’
 Students from Austin schools will re-create the math rap music video and make it their own.”